DEVO27/Banking-System/README.md

 cardmember.
 The pin is a randomly generated card number from 0000 to 9999.

 ## SQLite
-As stated beforehand this program uses the sqlite3 for its database configuration.The database is created once the program has started.
+As stated beforehand this program uses sqlite3 for its database configuration.The database is created once the program has started.
 Query requests will be reflected from the user input.
 All data will be stored in this manner and will be used to recall information to the CLI.
 Below is the structure of table ``card`` from the database: